310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 …Sorry, before we sit down and chat, could you come out from there?
-It's getting pretty embarrassing to be here, what with all the attention on us.
+It's getting pretty embarrassing talking like this, what with all the attention on us.
 {% endbubble %}

 {% bubble Kanata v2 %}